nvpro-samples/gl_commandlist_basic/README.md

  - Sample::initCommandListMinimal()
  - Sample::updateCommandListStateMinimal()

  - Sample::initCommandList()
  - Sample::updateCommandListState()

 The ''Minimal'' functions are used if the emulation layer is disabled via ```#define ALLOW_EMULATION_LAYER 0``` on top of the file.
-They represent the bare minimum work to do and don't make sue of the nvtoken helper classes.
+They represent the bare minimum work to do and don't make use of the nvtoken helper classes.

 The emulation layer allows to roughly get an idea how the glDrawCommands* and glStateCapture work internally, and also aids debugging as the tokens are never error-checked.
 Customizing this emulation may also be useful as permanent compatibility layer for driver/hardware combinations which do not run the extension natively.